Did you know that this weekend is Cinco de Mayo?

 And we are going to start right here with these Vegan Taquitos.

-To make these vegan taquitos a little healthier, I baked rather than fried.
-However, if you’ve got yourself an air fryer and are curious about how they would air fry up, then I would recommend setting your air fryer to 380 and frying them for 7-8 minutes.
+Yes!
+If you’ve got yourself an air fryer and are curious about how they would air fry up, then I would recommend setting your air fryer to 380 and frying them for 7-8 minutes.
 If you do try the air fryer method, please let us know how they turn out in the comment section.

 By which I means, wrapping the tortillas in a kitchen towel and zapping them in the microwave for 30-60 seconds until they are warm and pliable.
 If you don’t have a microwave, you can wrap them in a towel and place them in a hot oven with a baking sheet filled with water underneath.
 This will give them the same steaming effect.